khamiltonuk/KristianKreativeKode/_posts/are-you-dave-gorman-review.md

 ---
 title: A book review of Are You Dave Gorman By Danny Wallace
-description: A review of my all time favourite book, I revisit the book for the first time in 15 years
+description: A review of my all-time favourite book, I revisit the book for the first time in 15 years
 tag: book-review comedy
 date: 31/01/2021
 ---